 In Shanghai, I also stumbled across a tropical fruit salad with an exotic twist.
 The addition of black and white dragon fruit gave it a classy look and took it from “ho-hum” to “yum”!
 Since then, “Melon & Dragon Fruit Salad” has become a refreshing accompaniment to barbecue and tea party fare among family and friends.

-Notes: This post was last updated on October 5, 2020 and offers no professional advice.
+Notes: This post was last updated on November, 24 2020 and offers no individual/professional advice.
+For more information, see “Disclosures and Disclaimers.”
 Sources are listed only to indicate where information was and can be found.
-For more information, see “Disclosures and Disclaimers.”
+Scout is not associated with them, nor do they approve, endorse, or sponsor this blog or its content.

 First, What Is Dragon Fruit?

 Melon is pretty common, but what is dragon fruit?
 Dragon fruit (also known as, “Pitaya,” “Pitahaya,” and “Strawberry Pear”) is a fruit that comes from a cactus plant and in different species and varieties.1,2

 The species I used is hylocereus undatus, which has pink skin, green leaf-like petals, white flesh, and tiny, black (edible) seeds.
 It resembles a dragon’s scales on the outside and a black and white kiwi on the inside.
 It has the texture of a kiwi and a mild, grape-like taste.

 Dragon fruit grows in Southeast Asia, Australia, Israel, Florida, Hawaii,2 and Southern California,1 but it originated from and grows in South America, Central America, and Mexico.1,2

 It is “in season” from June through September,1 but frozen and dried fruit are available beyond summer months.
 It may be found at a farmer’s, specialty, or online market.
 (Note: I found mine at a local Asian market.)

 How Nutritious Is Dragon Fruit?